codywilbourn/sysadvent/take_that_vacation.md

 Another example -- RAID arrays.
 Most arrays are setup such that they can lose at least one disk without issue.
 In a more built-out setup, you may have some hot spares so the array will automatically repair itself if a disk fails.
 Instead of paging on disk failure, consider only sending an email and send a pager alert when you run out of hot spares.
 This will ensure you know about all failed disks, but only need to take action when the system can't fix its own issue.

 ### Think automation
 Go back to the documentation you wrote earlier on how to fix the problem causing the alert.
-Does it seem like something some simple automation can do?
+Does it seem like something that could be automated simply?

 Maybe when your disk fills up you go hunting for the largest file and delete that, or you force a log rotation.
 When your process crashes you try restarting it.
 When your webservers have too many concurrent users you spin up another host from your cloud provider.

 These are all actions that can be taken programmatically, and possibly worked into your monitoring system.
-Attempt to resolve the issue automatically, and if the issue cannot be resolved, or if the problem is reoccuring then notify.
+Attempt to resolve the issue automatically, and if the issue cannot be resolved, or if the problem is reoccurring then notify.
 Now you know the computer has taken the most common resolution steps, and your advanced troubleshooting knowledge is required.

 Generally automation works out in your favor, if you assume most off-hours alerts are going to take you at least 30 minutes to start up your computer, log in, verify the issue, and then resolve it.